 There are many opportunities to purchase local far products, including Farmers' Markets, farm stands and at certain restaurants and businesses that source local foods.
 To find out more got to Island Grown.

+The petition form has clear directions attached.
+Your properly completed petition must include specific reasons why you believe that the assessor's valuation is not correct.
+The amount of tax, the percentage of assessment increase, personal hardship, and other matters unrelated to market value cannot, by law, be considered by the Board.
 Include the parcel number of the property you are appealing on.
 A separate petition must be completed for every individual parcel.
 Also include the Assessor's determination of value, other appraisal information, your estimate of value, recent sales of comparable properties, or other supporting information for your appeal.
 Be sure to indicate if you intend to submit additional evidence prior to the hearing.

 San Juan County’s functions are housed in a variety of facilities and sites that have developed sporadically over time.
 Administration, Community Development, Health and Community Services, several Elected Official’s offices, and Public Works functions are located in several facilities in the Town of Friday Harbor.
 The current configuration does not support efficient operations or customer service.
 Many facilities are inappropriate for their current use, difficult to renovate to support modern operations, and are becoming increasingly costly to maintain.

 This new Civic Campus will bring these departments together to increase efficiencies, reduce operating costs, and provide better service to County residents.
 The new Campus will also provide new inside and outside spaces for community use.
 This is intended to be an amenity for the community, not just a facility for the County.